List of historic places in Allentown, Pennsylvania

-Allentown, Pennsylvania, the third largest city in Pennsylvania and largest city in the Lehigh Valley region of the state, was established in 1762.
+Allentown, Pennsylvania, established in 1762, the third-largest city in Pennsylvania and largest city in the Lehigh Valley region of eastern Pennsylvania.

 Allentown is one of the oldest major cities in the United States with deep roots in the nation's history.
 The city was the hiding place of the Liberty Bell for nine months during the American Revolutionary War, and the city's oldest cemetery includes the gravesites of American patriots who served in the Continental Army, Union Army, and later wars.

 The following 18 places in Allentown have been named to National Register of Historic Places: